dotincorp/dotpad-sdk-guide/Web/1.0.0/README.md

-# DotPadSDK API Documentation 1.0.0 for WEB
+# DotPadSDK 1.0.0 for WEB

 ## Overview